camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 {{/loop}}
 ```

-In this situation, you may need to use the `parent` accessor several times to access data outside of the scope.
+In this situation, you may need to use the `parent` accessor several times to access data outside the scope.

 ### More on the `parent` and `this` accessors